lelomator/minecraftTweaks/readme.md

+## McTweaks
-This is the Githup page to this https://modrinth.com/datapack/mc-tweaks Minecraft Datapack.
+This is the Githup page to [this](https://modrinth.com/datapack/mc-tweaks) Minecraft Datapack.

-And yes, I know my code is bad!
+_And yes, I know my code is bad!_